Describe your path to becoming a photographer.

 Those were both risks—one was to stop doing something and the other was to start doing something else.
 In between those, there was my school life.
 I think that when I quit violin, it felt like I was quitting my artistic side and had to be more rational.
 For instance, I started playing sports and studying math.

 Of course, none of that fit with the way I am.
 After school, I was told that to get a job, I would have to straighten my hair—it’s so curly—and change the way I dress.
 I am extremely disciplined, but the idea that I have to stop my hair from being curly or that I have to keep a daily routine of going to an office really does not fit my personality—I don’t function well like that.
 I really tried not to go in a “creative” direction and I avoided it for a long time, but then I just couldn’t anymore.
 So, in the end, it all comes down to a mere process of self-discovery and being true to yourself as well as having a big amount of blind faith.

-“…in the end, it all comes down to a mere process of self-discovery and being true to yourself as well as having a big amount of blind faith.”
+“…it all comes down to a mere process of self-discovery and being true to yourself as well as having a big amount of blind faith.”